What can you do as a free member?

 Since this is an old game, you also have to take into account using the Exp.
 Share.
 In modern games like Sword and Shield or Scarlet and Violet, experience points are automatically shared with your entire party after every battle.
 In FireRed and LeafGreen, however, the Exp.
 Share is a single item you have to find and then give to one specific Pokémon to hold.
 That Pokémon will then get half the experience from a battle without having to actually fight.

-However, going back to the old way means having to grind more often.
+However, going back to the old way means grinding more often.
 If you want to level up a whole team, you have to do it the old-fashioned way: by "switch-training," where you send out a weak Pokémon first and immediately swap it for a stronger one.
-It required a level of patience that modern gaming has largely moved away from.
-There is certainly charm in training your Pokémon like this, but it can definitely feel like a chore if you are used to the faster pace of more modern Pokémon games.
+It required a level of patience that modern gaming has largely abandoned.
+I like the charm of training Pokémon like this, as it feeds into the aforementioned gameplay loop.
+However, it can often feel like a chore to run around the same patch of tall grass just to level your, say, Magikarp up to the same level as your other Pokémon.

 I Wish There Were More to This